JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ````
 conda create -n samtools
 ````
-Then activate this recently created environtment
+Then activate this recently created environtment:
 ````
 conda activate samtools
 ````

-Now you can install your tool with
+Now you can install your tool with:
 ````
 conda install -c anaconda samtools
 ````